-The Trustees continue to maintain the buildings owned by the Trust, in 2019 spending £83,361 to include the complete refurbishment of the last remaining unrefurbished flat (2018: £18,051) and general repairs and maintenance.
+The Trustees continue to maintain the buildings owned by the Trust, in 2020 spending £33,482 on general repairs and maintenance (2019: £83,361 including the complete refurbishment of the last remaining unrefurbished flat).
 The Trust continued in its ongoing support of Hereford Cider Museum and in addition various grants were made available throughout the year in support of education and further training in the arts and craft as shown in the accounts.
 Grants were awarded to Hereford College of Arts plus awards to other individual students to progress in art and craft related studies.
-In addition a further £6,912 (2018: £5,704) was spent by the Trust in promoting the Old Mayors Parlour, some of which has been set aside to award prizes to participating students through various education establishments.
+In addition, a further £4,554 (2019: £6,912) was spent by the Trust in promoting the Old Mayors Parlour, some of which has been set aside to award prizes to participating students through various education establishments.